About This Website

-I would spend hours reading the ACLS Provider Manual and memorizing the ACLS Algorithms, but it seemed that I still felt nervous and unprepared for TESTING.
+I would spend hours reading the ACLS Provider Manual and memorizing the ACLS Algorithms, but it seemed that I still felt nervous and unprepared for the provider course.

 Jeff is an RN BSN.
 He graduated from Wichita State University, School of Nursing in 1995.
 In 1996, he joined the Navy and was a Navy Officer (nurse) for 7 years.
 During this time, he specialized in pediatrics, medical/surgical nursing, and ambulatory care.
 From 2001 to the present time, Jeff has been working as a Critical Care/ICU nurse.

-Chris, a Commander in the U.S. Navy, has a Masters of Science in Critical Care Nursing and is a Clinical Nurse Specialist currently stationed at US Naval Hospital Yokosuka Japan as the Assistant Director of Nursing Services.
+Chris, a Commander in the U.S. Navy, has a Masters of Science in Critical Care Nursing and is a Clinical Nurse Specialist currently stationed at US Naval Hospital San Diego as the Staff Education and Training Department Head.
+He is also currently an Adjunct Faculty at Azusa Pacific University, School of Nursing.
 Chris was also a trauma instructor at the Navy’s Trauma Training Center at Los Angeles County General Hospital.
 Specialties include Critical Care Education, ECG and Rhythm interpretation, and Trauma.

 It is our desire that this site would help you learn and master ACLS.